docksen/airset/README.md

   ): Promise<StoreTaskContext<this> | undefined>

   /**
-   * Set data
-   *
-   * - Only set cached data, will not update current data and refresh the page
+   * Set cached data (will not update current data and refresh the page) *
    * - To update current data and refresh the page, please use the update method
    * - To refresh the page, use the refresh method
    *